qzhuae/MarkdownNotes/ECON4124Final.md

 Sequential equilibrium prevents strictly dominated strategies from being used as threats off the equilibrium path: not sequentially rational for any beliefs.

+But has no refining power on weakly dominated strategies.

+Why P24?
+Sequential Equilibi

 **Similarity and Differences between SE and THP** both SE and THP consider a convergent sequence of totally mixed-strategy profiles.